multitudes/oldmultitudes.github.io/_posts/2017-03-20-AI for everyone takeways.markdown

 Develop internal and external communication
 Develop an AI strategy

-Leverage AI to create an advantage specific to your industry sector Design strategy aligned with the “Virtuous Cycle of AI”: a better product > brings more users > brings more data > brings a better product etc
+Leverage AI to create an advantage specific to your industry sector.
+Design strategy aligned with the “Virtuous Cycle of AI”: a better product > brings more users > brings more data > brings a better product etc

-Computer Vision can be divided in:
+### Computer Vision can be divided in:

-Image Classification/Object recognition and Face recognition Object detection
+#### Image Classification/Object recognition and Face recognition
+- Object detection
-Image segmentation
+- Image segmentation
-Tracking
+- Tracking
-Natural Language Processing
+- Natural Language Processing

-Text Classification
+#### Text Classification
-Information retrieval (E.g. web search)
+- Information retrieval (E.g. web search)
-Name Entity recognition
+- Name Entity recognition
-Machine Translation
+- Machine Translation
-Speech
+- Speech

-Speech recognition (speech to text)
+#### Speech recognition (speech to text)
-Trigger word/wake word detection
+- Trigger word/wake word detection
-Speaker ID
+- Speaker ID
-Speech synthesis ( text-to-speech, TTS)
+- Speech synthesis ( text-to-speech, TTS)
-Robotics
+- Robotics

-Perception: whats in the world around your device Motion planning: finding a path for the robot to follow
+#### Perception: whats in the world around your device
+- Motion planning: finding a path for the robot to follow
-Control: sending commands for the robot to follow the path General Machine Learning
+- Control: sending commands for the robot to follow the path
+- General Machine Learning

-Unstructured data
+#### Unstructured data
-Structured Data
+- Structured Data
-Unsupervised learning
+- Unsupervised learning

-Clustering
+#### Clustering
 Transfer Learning Ex from a model trained to recognise cars, retrain to detect golf carts

+#### Reinforcement Learning
-Reinforcement Learning Uses a “Reward Signal” to tell AI when it is doing well or poorly.
+Uses a “Reward Signal” to tell AI when it is doing well or poorly.
 It automatically learns to maximise its rewards

-GANs : (Generative Adversarial Networks Synthesize new images from scratch.
+#### GANs : (Generative Adversarial Networks)
+Synthesize new images from scratch.
 The image below is of an individual who does not exist.

 ![image](/assets/img/AI4Everyonepics/PastedGraphic3.jpg)

-￼Knowledge Graphs For example what we get in search results:
+￼#### Knowledge Graphs For example what we get in search results:

 ￼![image](/assets/img/AI4Everyonepics/PastedGraphic4.jpg) ￼

-AI and Society - AI and Ethics
+## AI and Society - AI and Ethics

-AI and hype The optimistic hype: Sentient / super intelligent Ai killer Robots coming soon The pessimistic version is: AI cannot do everything so after recognising this, many industries will stop researching and a new AI winter is coming.
+### AI and hype
+The optimistic hype: Sentient / super intelligent Ai killer Robots coming soon!
+The pessimistic version is: AI cannot do everything so after recognising this, many industries will stop researching and a new AI winter is coming.
 The correct view is between the two.
 AI cannot do everything but will transform industries.

-Limitations of AI AI has performance limitations.
+### Limitations of AI
+AI has performance limitations.
 If we give biased data to our model we get biased data back!
 Sometimes is difficult to explain what is happening behind the scenes
+### Bias
-Bias Bias matters.
-Examples of it are hiring tools that discriminated against women.
-Facial recognition working better for light-skinned than dark-skinned individuals Bank Loans approvals Toxic effect of reinforcing unhealthy stereotypes combating bias: technical solutions, eg zero out the bias in words- useless biased or more inclusive data transparency and or auditing processes diverse AI workforce
+Bias matters.
+Examples of it are:
+- Hiring tools that discriminated against women.
+- Facial recognition working better for light-skinned than dark-skinned individuals
+- Bank Loans approvals
+- Toxic effect of reinforcing unhealthy stereotypes

+Combating bias: technical solutions, eg zero out the bias in words- use less biased data or more inclusive data transparency and or auditing processes diverse AI workforce
+### Adversarial attacks
-Adversarial attacks As in the picture below The so-called adversarial attack on AI are a real problem for security.
-Minor transformation in pixel value cause the AI to misinterpret a picture even it looks the same for a human
+As in the picture below The so-called adversarial attack on AI are a real problem for security.
-Attacks Minor transformation in pixels value cause the AI to misinterpret a picture even it looks same for a human ￼
+Minor transformation in pixel value cause the AI to misinterpret a picture even it looks the same for a human￼

 ![image](/assets/img/AI4Everyonepics/PastedGraphic5.jpg)
 ![image](/assets/img/AI4Everyonepics/PastedGraphic5.jpg)